cdluminate/ProdL/ProdL.md

 In this section, I shall point out some keywords for background knowledge that would greatly help you throughout the journey on deep learning.
-Some audience may found these contents useless for graduation or some research works, but boosting one's productivity means theiy can enter a higher level in a much faster pace.
+Some audience may found these contents useless for graduation or some research works, but boosting one's productivity means they can enter a higher level in a much faster pace.

 ### 0.1.
 Critical Instinct